 “Those closest to me know that since I was a child, carving and sculpture have been my unending personal pursuit.
-My great grandfather’s endless wooden chain and chip carved cigar box, along with my grandfather’s “there’s no reason you can’t do that” attitutde, inspired me to put my knife to use. ♦ Decades into my professional career, the intimacy I continue to find in the methods and media grows with every project and every patron that chooses me.
+My great grandfather’s endless wooden chain and chip carved cigar box, along with my grandfather’s “there’s no reason you can’t do that” attitude, inspired me to put my knife to use. ♦ Decades into my professional career, the intimacy I continue to find in the methods and media grows with every project and every patron that chooses me.
 Their desire and my livelihood are hidden together in the stone, simply waiting.
-As I create, I reveal what is already there.
+My work is to find what already exists, created long ago by God and placed for me to obediently reveal.
 It’s inadequate to describe this work any other way.”
 AC Button II, sculptor

 What best represents a lifetime of achievement?
 Commission original work to fulfill your desire or simply meet your budget- every time with no surprises- from a full-time professional sculptor.
 Many options are available.
 Choose quality sculpture, 100% Made in the USA by Sculptor AC Button II at Carolina Sculpture Studio.

 “ “He’s one of the top stone instructors in the US.
 Whenever I’ve interviewed him, he has said Shell Rock Pitch is a truly lost art because no one knows how to do it properly anymore.
 I can’t wait to tell him about your work and show him what you can do.
 He’ll be very excited.” response from Ann Janiak, during interviews for American Monument Association’s Stone In America Jan 2007 cover feature article